sys4-fr/sys4_quests/README.md

 * /bookmode [on|off] : Enable or not written books that shows you how to craft unlocked items when you finish a quest. (default is off)
 * /lqg [group index] : Display groups of quests or display quests of a group if group index is given as argument.
 * /iquest <quest_name> : Display infos of the quest.
-* /rquest <quest_name> : Force an active quest to be immediately reached.
+* /fquest <quest_name> : Force an active quest to be immediately finished.